stevencorrea/stevencorrea.github.io/_posts/2021-01-01-rc-prodeng.markdown

 subtitle:
 image: "img/timeline/rc.jpg"
 ---
-I managed a lot of cloud resources in AWS including EKS clusters, EC2 Instances and more, mostly defined in Terraform
+I managed a lot of cloud resources in AWS including EKS clusters, EC2 Instances and more, mostly defined in Terraform.
+Oncall and less than optimal all-nighters were the norm and I wanted a break from the pager.